Crochet is a craft that is accessible to almost anyone. But how hard is it to crochet?

 Is crocheting good for your brain?

-- Tactile projects are physically soothing to work on, and relax our heart rate and breathing.
+• Tactile projects are physically soothing to work on, and relax your heart rate and breathing.

 How hard is it to crochet?
 Summary

-I think crochet is one of the easiest and quickest yarn crafts to learn.
-It requires very little investment in materials or equipment, and once you’ve mastered the very basics you can progress quickly to the projects you’re really interested in.
+Crochet is one of the easiest and quickest yarn crafts to learn.
+It requires little investment in materials or equipment, and once you’ve mastered the basics you can progress rapidly to more complex projects.

 References